amithkk/sortphotos/README.md

 SortPhotos grabs EXIF data from the photos/videos using the very excellent [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/) written by Phil Harvey.

 # ChangeLog (of major changes)

+### 7/21/2018

+- Add --unknown-dir option to sort files with no valid date information
+- Package published to PyPi

 ### 7/17/2015